 I started out life totally indifferent to chocolate.
 For my first ten years, I’d eat it when it was offered, but always preferred sweets that were based on vanilla, fruit or toffee flavors.
 Pecan was my favorite ice cream flavor, and when Eleanor’s platter of holiday treats arrived each year, the first candies I went for were the homemade caramels.

 I did eventually come around to chocolate’s many charms, but I’ve still got a soft spot for caramels and toffee-based candies.
 In past years I’ve made those graham cracker toffees and pepita brittle.
-Last week, after having the page bookmarked for years now, I made this skillet toffee.
+Last week, after having the page bookmarked for years now, I made a version this skillet toffee.

-Burnt Sugar Toffee with Chocolate and Toasted Walnuts
+English Toffee with Chocolate and Toasted Walnuts

 - 1 pound unsalted butter